sweatdigital/AI_Home_Server_Scripts/README.md

 # AI_Home_Server_Scripts

+More information in the Wiki of this repository

 Build a AI Home Server (Similar to gaming Spec)

 This might help folks setting up or building AI Home Desktop workstations